reactphp/event-loop/README.md

 ### addSignal()

-The `addSignal(int $signal, callable $listener): void` method can be used to be notified about OS signals.
+The `addSignal(int $signal, callable $listener): void` method can be used to register a listener to be notified when a signal has been caught by this process.

 This is useful to catch user interrupt signals or shutdown signals from tools like `supervisor` or `systemd`.

 The listener callback function MUST be able to accept a single parameter, the signal added by this method or you MAY use a function which